Wild Pebble

 - Internal tension modulation

-- External or internal clocking
+- External pulse, MIDI, or internal clocking

-- Swing timing modes
+- Swing timing modes for the internal clock

 - Low CPU usage